 The GBC executive team is elected in February of each year for terms beginning on May 1st.
-Collectively, their mandate is to serve the Schulich masters student community.
+Collectively, their mandate is to serve the Schulich graduate student community.
 All elected and appointed representatives are committed to making themselves accessible to students and receptive to suggestions.

-2017-2018 GBC Executive
+2018-2019 GBC Executive